El Dorado World Tour: Broadcasts and recordings

 On 27 August 2018, Shakira posted a video and then made a survey on her Twitter account about which one of the three Balmain shirts she alternately wore during first section of concert would be chosen for a next tour date.
 The day after that, Hans Nelson, a tour crew member, posted on his Instagram account that indeed the two concerts to be held at The Forum, Los Angeles, California, would be taped for a future live DVD release.
 On the date of the rescheduled second show in the city, the singer herself confirmed through her social networks that the concert of that day would be recorded for a concert film.
 Soon after the tour ended, Shakira announced she has started the editing process of the tour DVD.

 On November 13 and 15, 2019 was released in selected cinemas around the world the recording of the show in Los Angeles at The Forum.
 It's called Shakira In Concert: El Dorado World Tour.
+The concert film grossed $294,677 worldwide.